toledoroy/react-ions/README.md

 - Run the app again, and go to: http://localhost:3000/foundations/iconography.
 - Your icon will be visible in the list.

-#### To release an icon update
-- Run `npm run build:sprite` and commit the changes to a feature branch.
-- Have someone review, and merge to master.
-- In the next release, those icons will be available.

 ### To make a Custom Icon available in our apps:
 - Follow the instructions for adding a `Material` app, however instead you will add to the `mbsy` array, and include a raw `.svg` file here: `/react-ions/src/assets/icons/svg`.